 Julia Sendtner received her academic education in Technology Management from the Technical University of Munich (TUM) and from the KTH Royal Institute of Technology Stockholm (B.Sc., M.Sc.).

-Dr. Hermann Sterzinger is Advisory Board Member at Intergroup Partners AG.
+Dr. Hermann Sterzinger is Chairman Advisory Board at AUGENTIC GmbH and Advisory Board Member at Intergroup Partners AG.
 Previously he worked as Head of International Business Development and Partner Management at Giesecke & Devrient (G&D).

 From 1988-92 he studied Mechanical Engineering with a focus Precision Measurement, Instrumentation Control and Industrial Engineering at the Technical University of Munich.
 From 1992 – 1994 he earned his Master’s Degree in Economics and Labor (AWA), and in 1997 he completed his dissertation at the Department of Private and Patent Law at the Technical University of Munich in cooperation with the Max-Planck-Institute.
 Since 2001 he has served as Lecturer on Networks for Payments at the Technical University of Munich.